 Improving the specificity of molecular targeting

 Signaling pathways are incredibly complex, yet have surprising redundancy.
 For example, the >30 members of the transforming growth factor beta (TGFβ) superfamily signal through only 7 type I and 5 type II receptors that form homomeric or heteromeric complexes which dictate how the signal is processed.
 So, for example, if we want to use a TGFβ protein for a therapeutic purpose, how do we ensure that it only signals through the appropriate receptor complex that generates the desired response?
-To address this problem, we are developing advanced in vitro selection techniques to isolate molecular modulators of specific soluble proteins and cell surface receptors.
+To address this problem, we are developing new in vitro selection workflows to isolate biomolecules with high affinity and specificity against soluble proteins and cell surface receptors.
 While our immediate interests apply to the CNS and brain drug delivery, we anticipate these technologies could be applied to numerous diseases or used to intimately probe biological function.

 Conditionally-fluorescent molecular biosensors